-The Company granted stock options to employees for the years ended December 31, 2012 and 2013.
+The Company granted stock options to employees for the years ended December 31, 2012 and 2013 and for the nine months ended September 30, 2013 and 2014.
 The Company estimates the fair value of stock options as of the date of grant using the Black-Scholes option pricing model and restricted stock based on the fair value of the award.
 Stock options and restricted stock issued to non-board member, non-employees are accounted for using the fair value approach and are subject to periodic revaluation over their vesting terms.

 For all periods from inception to date, stock-based compensation for all options granted and restricted stock awards are classified as selling, general and administrative expense.
-Stock compensation expense amounted to \$14, \$158, and \$593 for the years ended December 31, 2012 and 2013 and the period from June 28, 2000 (inception) to December 31, 2013, respectively.
+Stock compensation expense amounted to \$14, \$158, \$97, \$356, \$593 and \$949 for the years ended December 31, 2012 and 2013, nine months ended September, 2013 and 2014 and the period from June 28, 2000 (inception) to December 31, 2013 and September 30, 2014, respectively.